-The performance of Raft is similar to other consensus algorithms such as Paxos.
-The most important case for performance is where an established leader is replicating new log entries.
-Raft achieves this using the minimal number of messages (a single round-trip from the leader to half the cluster).
+of messages (a single round-trip from the leader to half the cluster).
 It is also possible to further improve Raft's performance.
 For example, it easily supports batching and pipelining requests for higher throughput and lower latency.
-Various optimizations have been proposed in the literature for other algorithms; we think many of these could be applied to Raft, but we leave this to future work.
+Various optimizations have been proposed in the literature for other algorithms; many of these could be applied to Raft, but we leave this to future work.